Discover more of your family history with help from the IET Archives

-A guide written to identify the relevant source material held at the IET Archives for family historians to help with their research.
+A guide written to identify the relevant source material held at the IET Archives to assist those researching their family history.

 If you would like to know whether someone was a member of the Society of Telegraph Engineers or its predecessor the Institution of Electrical Engineers take a look at the membership forms index from 1871-1901.

-The lists of member obituaries have been compiled and recorded by the IET Archives.
+An index of names compiled by the IET Archives.
 They refer to a printed obituary that has been published in one of the IET's various journals.

-Index of biographies of eminent 19th century electrical engineers, located in: 'The Blue Book' series (electrical trades directory from 1883) and Secondary Files, a collection of published material held in the Archives.
+An index of names of eminent 19th century electrical engineers, located in: 'The Blue Book' series (electrical trades directory from 1883) and Secondary Files, a collection of published material held in the Archives.

-An Index of names from the IET Archives' World War I Roll of Honour.
+An Index of names from the IEE World War I Roll of Honour.
 Each name listed has a brief biography and some have accompanying portraits.
 These records have now been digitised by Ancestry and are fully searchable.
 See the link above on how to access them.

 In addition to the record sources listed above there are photographs, films and portraits of our members.
 These can be searched on the IET Archives online catalogue.